 At BEERG meetings labour and employment relations professionals discuss issues of mutual concern, in confidence, in an informal environment.
 Our reception and dinner on the Wednesday evening provides members with an important networking opportunity in a relaxed setting.
 We regularly feature outside speakers from a range of stakeholder groups, such as: trade unions, EU Commission, national or international agencies with an interest in labour relations.
 In addition to our scheduled meetings we run “ad-hoc” meetings and briefing events on specific topics from time to time across Europe.

-BEERG does not seek publicity for itself or its members, but, where appropriate, we have made submissions to governments on the transposition of European Directives into national law and have opened a dialogue with both government ministers and officials on how proposed changes in domestic employment law would impact the international business community.
+BEERG does not seek publicity or lobby for itself or its members but, where appropriate, it does make submissions to EU institutions and EU member state governments on a range of issues that matter to the employee relations sector, such the transposition of European Directives into national law and GDPR.
+We have had dialogues with national governments and EI institutions on how proposed changes in domestic employment law would impact the international business community.

 We help members to understand global trade union strategies and advise than on how to deal with international corporate campaigns and requests from Global Union Federations to negotiate International Framework Agreements.
 We also assist members to manage labor-related corporate social responsibility matters in the company’s own facilities and in the facilities of their supply and distribution chains contractors.

 BEERG membership benefits include:

 A Weekly newsletter highlighting important employee relations developments across Europe and globally;

 Information on European Union employment law and social policy initiatives;